Scott M. McElhaney

 He has over 25 years of experience in contract and commercial tort suits and trade secret and non-competition agreement cases.
-He regularly advises businesses on employment disputes and handles employment discrimination, ERISA and other labor claims.
-Scott has also represented managed care organizations in a variety of commercial disputes.
+He regularly advises businesses on employment disputes and handles employment discrimination, FLSA, ERISA and other labor claims.
+Scott has also represented title companies and insurers and managed care organizations in a variety of commercial disputes.
 He focuses on the long-term commercial needs of his clients by identifying risks and providing strategies for handling complex legal challenges.

 Scott has had jury trials in both federal and state courts as well as arbitrations before panels of arbitrators.
 He also uses his appellate experience to defend favorable trial court judgments and obtain reversal of adverse results, and he has successfully handled multiple class actions at the trial and appellate level.

 In addition to his practice, Scott is active in the Bar and legal community.
 In 2014, he served as the President of the Dallas Bar Association.
-He currently serves as Chair of the Board of Trustees of the Dallas Bar Foundation.
-He chaired the DBA’s Equal Access to Justice Campaign, and is a past Chair of the DBA’s Business Litigation Section and Judiciary Committee.
+He has also served as Chair of the Board of Trustees of the Dallas Bar Foundation.
+He has led the DBA’s Equal Access to Justice Campaign, and is a past Chair of the DBA’s Business Litigation Section and Judiciary Committee.
 Scott has also served on the State Bar’s District 6 Grievance Committee and as Vice Chair of the Dallas Committee for a Qualified Judiciary.

 Scott has also been a Lecturer at SMU’s Dedman School of Law, where he taught Employment Law and Legal Research and Writing.